craigrmc/alignment/notes.md

 * Dario was right.
 The AI future cannot be stopped, but it can be pushed.

-* Conciousness is highly variable.
+* Consciousness is highly variable.
 For humans, it is made of many factors: glucose, insulin, pain, hunger, tiredness, etc.

 * Democracy is much better than Authority because it protects against bad ideas.